usaicop/Main/README.md

 For the latest updates, discussions, and events, join our [AI COP mailing list](mailto:ai-cop@listserv.gov) or participate in our monthly meetings.
 Details can be found on our [Events Page](EVENTS.md).

-## 📄 License

-All content in this repository is available under the [MIT License](LICENSE.md) unless otherwise noted.

 ---

 Thank you for visiting the AI Community of Practice GitHub page.
 Together, we can leverage artificial intelligence to create a more efficient, innovative, and inclusive federal government.
 Let's innovate together!